JieHuiLee/Assignment3/README.md

 Steps:
 1. Login as Admin, select loginOption "Admin"
-2. The page will go to Finance, to proceed the Finance, MUST switch to Admin by clicking the panelMainMenu which written "Settings".
+2. The page will go to Admin, to proceed the Finance, if unfortunately click Finance forget to set value FIRST, MUST switch to Admin by clicking the panelMainMenu which written "Settings".
-3. Then, Set and Enter the value to the SumWithUs, Finance and Event
+3. Then, Set and Enter the value to the SumWithUs(About Us), Finance (setAdExpenses,ExtraExpenses,Sponsor) and EventInfo, can click Attach button to upload New Event Poster then it will proceed to User Interface will appear the Poster when User click to View Event Description to view Poster that uploaded by Admin.
 4. Can check the updateInfo through the panelMainMenu (by clicking each small panel) -frame to frame